alexanderbleyl/drocsid_rekorboi/README.md

 That's your __state__-name which is the last thing this adapter needs.

 Whenever the content of this state changes, your Bot will send this into your Discord Channel.

+#### receiving Messages from Discord

+There's also a new State called 'receiveMessage' in your instance where the last Message from your Channel are stored.

 #### finaly